-The Provincial Laboratory of Public Health (ProvLab) tests private drinking water systems for indicator bacteria (total coliforms and
+The Provincial Laboratory of Public Health (ProvLab) tests private drinking water systems for bacteria (total coliforms and

-Giardia).
 Test your water at least 2 times a year.
 Call a public health inspector to see what’s best for your water system.

 E. coli, it means your drinking water has likely been contaminated by sewage or manure.

-What it Means:
+What it means

-What it Means:
+What it means

-filtered to remove cysts (like
+Water from surface needs to be filtered to remove cysts (like

-300 feet from a river or lake) are usually safer because the water is less likely to be contaminated with manure or sewage.
+Deeper wells (more than 50 feet deep and 300 feet from a river or lake) are usually safer than shallow wells because your water is less likely to be contaminated with manure or sewage.

 Take time to look at your water system closely so you can find any problems with your well early.
 This may prevent other more expensive maintenance or repairs.
 It also keeps your family safe and healthy.